Pulp and paper

 Market-changing conveyors

-Bruks Siwertell a long history of supplying all kinds of conveying systems to the pulp industry.
+Bruks Siwertell a long history of supplying all kinds of conveying systems to the pulp and paper industry.
 This includes horizontal, vertical and inclining screw conveyors, as well as chain conveyors.

 Bruks Siwertell’s air-supported conveyor technology offers some of the most significant material transfer advantages that the industry has seen.
 These include extremely low maintenance and running costs along with very high levels of environmental protection.

-The Tubulator™ is the perfect choice for long transport, offering a 40% increase in capacity, width-for-width, over an ordinary idler belt conveyor.
-With more than 700 installations since the introduction of it 30 years ago, it is a well-proven solution in all environments, from that of exotic hot climate to that with Nordic cold winters.
+The Tubulator™ is the perfect choice for long transport, offering a 40 percent increase in capacity, width-for-width, over a traditional idler belt conveyor.
+With more than 700 installations since its introduction over 30 years ago, it is a well-proven technology for pulp and paper processes, performing in all environments, from tropical heat to Arctic cold.

 Tubulator

-The Belt Conveyor™ innovatively combines the use of air-cushion technology with standard belt conveyors, ensuring low-friction, high-capacity conveying that offers minimal equipment wear and very low operating costs.
+Another air-supported conveyor innovation that serves the pulp and paper industry process is The Belt Conveyor™.
+It innovatively combines the use of air-cushion technology with standard belt conveyors, ensuring low-friction, high-capacity conveying that offers minimal equipment wear and very low operating costs.

-Both systems use air cushions and eliminate the use of idlers, or rollers, to support the belt over the conveying distance.
+Both the Tubulator and The Belt Conveyor use air cushions and eliminate the use of idlers, or rollers, to support the belt over the conveying distance, and contribute to high levels of operational efficiency and sustainable paper production.

 conveying systems